hellin/LWMessageQueue/README.md

 Messages are defined as POD type structs, and a union of those structs is passed as a template parameter (MESSAGE) to LWMessageQueue.
 Push and pop operations copy the message data, so structs should be small enuough so that this still is a cheap operation.

 Messages of any type (from the MESSAGE union) can be pushed to an input channel.
 When popping messages you get an LWMessageQueue<>::MessageContainer instance.
-To get the actual message from the container, first call messageContainer.isOfType<TYPE>() to determine the type, and then call messageContainer.getMessage<TYPE>() to get the message data cast to the correct POD type struct.
+To get the actual message from the container, first call messageContainer.getType() to determine the type, and then call messageContainer.getMessage<TYPE>() to get the message data cast to the correct POD type struct

 See Example/Message.h and Example/example.cpp for more details on how to use LWMessageQueue and how to define messages.